 Some of Bad Girl’s darker moments don’t fare so well.
 The suicide gets lost in a cacophony of noise and action, vastly diminishing its impact.
-The penultimate scene, in which one of the prisoners attempt to entrap a guard, also failed to realize the full potential of its harsh and sexualized authenticity.
+The penultimate scene, in which one of the prisoners attempt to entrap a guard, also failed to realize the full potential of its harsh and sexualised authenticity.

 Under the co-direction of Liz Maillard and Stephanie Liatopoulos there are a number of times when seemingly unnecessary movement pulls focus.
 Phil Schulze’s lighting design is intriguing as it uses follow spots to help draw our focus to each new scene.
 The big problem here though is more often than not the actors found themselves in complete or partial darkness.
 With so many tight specials part of Schulze’s design, there is a big lesson here: it is always important to find your light.

 The small band never overpowers the unamplified cast, and the use of brass is always a welcome addition.

 Bad Girls may not always know what it wants to be, but it is oddly entertaining.